flogy/gatsby-mdx-tts/README.md

 The plugin requires your AWS credentials in order to generate the text-to-speech files.

 **Important:** For security reasons it is not a good idea to keep access keys with administrator permissions on your local machine, without at least using MFA authentication.
-As this plugin does not support MFA, it is best to create a new AWS IAM user that only has `AmazonPollyReadOnlyAccess` permission, which is all this plugin needs.
+Even better is to restrict the AWS user's permissions to `AmazonPollyReadOnlyAccess`, which is all this plugin needs.

-There are two ways to configure your AWS credentials:
+There are various ways to provide your AWS credentials to the plugin.
+For example:

-1. _(recommended)_ The recommended way is to [create a shared credentials file](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/create-shared-credentials-file.html).
-You can either configure it as your default profile or use the `awsProfile` plugin option to set your profile name.
+- [Create a shared credentials file](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/create-shared-credentials-file.html) and add a profile for your AWS user that will use AWS Polly.
+You can either configure it as your default profile or use the `awsProfile` plugin option or `AWS_PROFILE` environment variable to pass the custom profile name to the plugin.

 ```javascript
 // In your gatsby-config.js